The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

 DOI: Acronym for Digital Object Identifier.
 It is a unique alphanumeric string assigned by the publisher to a digital object.

-Download: To transfer information from a computer to a program or storage device to be viewed at a later date.
+Download: To transfer information from a computer to a program or storage device to be viewed later.

 E-book (or Electronic Book): An electronic version of a book that can be read on a computer or mobile device.